 Careers Commission Contact

-From building their own sewers to inspecting microorganisms under a microscope, 15 children earned their “Defenders of the Bay” certificate on July 27 from completing a STEM Superheroes Summer Camp.
+From building their own sewers to inspecting microorganisms under a microscope, area youth have earned their “Defenders of the Bay” certificate from completing a STEM Superheroes Summer Camp.

 “This partnership with NEW Water has hit on something special – we’re addressing an identified community need for more opportunities to learn STEM skills in a fun, interactive way,” said Eric VandenHeuvel, Chief Academic Officer of the Boys & Girls Club of Greater Green Bay.
 “The children have learned about the importance of water, and in particular, the role NEW Water plays in keeping our waterways clean.”

 “NEW Water is delighted to partner with the Boys & Girls Club on this exciting initiative,” said Tom Sigmund, Executive Director of NEW Water.
 “We believe that water is our most valuable resource, and we need more water champions among the younger generation.
 We’ll be sharing our Superheroes Camp curriculum with other clean water agencies in hopes that more STEM camps can happen in other communities.”